THE PHILIPPINES

 Budget Considerations

 Before we go further and break down the monthly costs, it’s important to establish the baseline for this $1,000 budget.
-The baseline has been designed to provide a lower-cost start-up approach, and the table below sets out the core assumptions that serve as the foundation for calculating living expenses in the Philippines.
+The baseline has been designed to provide a lower-cost start-up approach, and the table below sets out the core assumptions that serve as the foundation for calculating monthly living expenses in the Philippines.

 Assumption Details